 TNO TPD and its partners have a broad experience with developing delay lines.
-Recent projects include the delay lines for the ASTRIUM Nulling Breadboard (under ESA contract), the ESO VLTI delay lines (developed by Dutch Space and TNO TPD) and a DARWIN cryogenic breadboard delay line (under ESA contract).
-Based on this experience, a delay line has been developed for use in the GENIE and PRIMA instruments.
-The long stroke actuator and guiding technology can also be applied in a future pre-DARWIN space mission.
+Recent projects include the delay lines for the ASTRIUM Nulling Breadboard (under ESA contract), the ESO VLTI delay lines (developed by Dutch Space and TNO TPD) and a DARWIN cryogenic breadboard delay line (under ESA contract) [13].

+Based on this experience, a delay line has been developed with magnetic bearings for use in ground based instruments, such as GENIE and PRIMA.
+The generic long stroke actuator and guiding technology could also be applied for missions such as TPF-I.